 NOTE 7—No TID-To-Link Mapping Request nor TID-To-Link Mapping Response frames are transmitted by non-AP STAs affiliated with the associated non-AP MLDs in response to an advertised TID-to-link mapping.

 A non-AP MLD that is associated with an AP MLD that advertises a TID-to-link mapping may initiate a negotiation for a TID-to-link mapping that is different from the TID-to-link mapping established from the advertisement as described in this subclause.
-Any MLD shall not initiate a negotiation for a TID-to-link mapping that maps a TID to a link if the requested TID is not already mapped to the link in the advertised TID-to-link mapping
+Any MLD shall not initiate a negotiation for a TID-to-link mapping that maps a TID to a link if the requested TID is not already mapped to the link in the advertised TID-to-link mapping.

+Figure 35.zzz shows an example sequence of TID-to-link mapping frame exchanges.
+The non-AP MLD operates in default mapping mode in the beginning of the sequence.
+The non-AP MLD then initiates a negotiation of a TID-to-link mapping A. The AP MLD accepts the request, after which TID-to-link mapping A is active for the non-AP MLD.
+Next the AP MLD starts to advertise a TID-to-link mapping B. At the time indicated by the Mapping Switch field of the advertised TID-to-Link Mapping element, TID-to-link mapping B is established on the non-AP MLD.
+Note that we assume that the non-AP MLD includes all the AP MLD link in its ML setup, so the same mapping B is established for the non-AP MLD.
+In the next step the non-AP MLD requests another TID-to-link mapping C. Note that any mapping between TIDs and links that is enabled in C must be already enabled in the advertised TID-to-link mapping B. The AP MLD accepts the request for TID-to-link mapping C, after which TID-to-link mapping C is active for the non-AP MLD.
+In the next step, the advertised TID-to-link mapping B ends (by Expected Duration reaching 0).
+At this point the non-AP MLD also reverts to a default mapping.
+Note that the ending of the former advertised TID-to-link mapping is treated as an advertisement of a new default mapping, hence the formerly established individually negotiated TID-to-link mapping is discarded.

+Figure 35-zzz—Example TID-to-link mapping frame exchange

 35.3.7.1.8 Association procedures for TID-to-link mapping(#14054)